The past year has seen more hires

 Reed Smith’s international arbitration practice spans the globe.
 With offices in the world’s leading arbitral centers, including London, Paris, New York, Singapore, Hong Kong, Dubai, Miami, and Houston, we are ideally positioned to represent clients in international business disputes.

 Our geographic reach is coupled with deep industry knowledge.
-Many of our arbitration lawyers are embedded within industry groups, giving them practical and real-life experience of the workings of our clients’ business and industries in a wide range of sectors, including energy and natural resources, shipping and transportation, international trade and commodities, pharmaceuticals, life sciences, entertainment and media, financial services, telecoms, insurance, manufacturing, and construction.
+Many of our arbitration lawyers are embedded within industry groups, giving them real-life experience of the workings of our clients’ business and industries in a wide range of sectors, including energy and natural resources, shipping and transportation, international trade and commodities, pharmaceuticals, life sciences, entertainment and media, financial services, telecoms, insurance, manufacturing, and construction.

 Our team has significant experience in investor-state disputes involving bilateral and multilateral treaties under the auspices of ICSID and under the UNCITRAL rules, and in claims under the Energy Charter Treaty, advising and representing international investors, states and state-owned entities in a wide range of disputes.